-Practice your trades
+Practise your trades

 If you want to put your trading plan into practice, you can start trialling your trades on an IG demo account.
 With a demo account, you can develop your skills without risking your capital right away.
-Practicing your trades will also help you to refine your trading strategy and learn from any mistakes.
+Practising your trades will also help you to refine your trading strategy and learn from any mistakes.